losol/eventuras/libs/markdown/README.md

 # Eventuras Markdown Input

-This package provides Markdown input components for React.
-It is a part of the Eventuras ecosystem.
+This package provides Markdown components for React.